top of page

 What are the prerequisites for being a piano technician?

 There is no age limit for learning.
 We know people who started learning when they were in their teens, all the way up to people in their eighties!
 You will need to be able to carry your tool bag, which could be as light as five pounds.
-An action can weigh up to fifty pounds, but you may use an action cart to transport it if that's too heavy to carry.
+An action can weigh up to fifty pounds, but you could use an action cart to transport it if that's too heavy for you to carry.

 Other requirements include knowing how to read and write, communicate clearly, do basic high school level math, and drive to or otherwise get to appointments.
 Oh, and you have to know how to smile at people!